Parent Involvement Policy for Bellflower High School Adopted the 2019-2020 School Year

 - Describe how students will take responsibility for coming to school to work as learners.

 Building Parent Involvement to ensure effective involvement of parents and to support a partnership among the school, parents, and community that will improve student achievement, the school shall - Provide regularly scheduled informational meetings and workshops to address topics requested and needed by parents.
-To address the requirements in the No Child Left Behind Act of 2001, Title 1, Section 1118, the school shall enable parent to gain a better understanding of the following:
+The school shall enable parent to gain a better understanding of the following:

 - State academic content standards and achievement goals all students are expected to meet.